joshyhud/josh-hudson/README.md

 ## Usage

-### Global CSS
+### Global SCSS
 This project uses limited global styles which can be found in the `web/src/_global` directory.
+These include;
-These include a `base.scss` file to normalize browser styles.
+- A `base.scss` file to normalize browser styles.
+This should not be edited.
+- Some global grid styles to help with layouts.
+- A `theme.scss` file for global theme styles such as base typography styles.
+- A `_variables.scss` for global mixins and variables that need to be available to all modules.

-### CSS Modules
+### SCSS Modules

 ### Components

 ### Storybook
-This project comes with storybook already setup.
+This project comes with Storybook already setup.

 #### What is Storybook?
 Storybook is a development tool that is used as a playground for UI components.
 It allows developers to create and test components in isolation and can be used to create a design system for use by designers.